agileware/wp-civicrm-ux/README.md

 # WordPress CiviCRM UX - A better user experience for integrating WordPress and CiviCRM

 ## Description

-Agileware CiviCRM plugin all in one.
-This plugin adds many useful shortcodes and provides additional functionality to improve the user experience.
+This plugin adds many useful shortcodes, some new Caldera Forms smart tags and provides additional functionality to improve the user experience for integrating CiviCRM with a WordPress site.

 ## Usage

 You can find the documentation [here](USAGE.md) or in the WordPress Settings page.

 ## Development